Tracer diffusion at low temperature in kinetically constrained models: In the East model, D approx gap

 for some constant $c$.

-Let $A$ be the event that in all of these $q^{-m+2}(3m)^{-1}$ groups of blocks, there is one of the $3m$ blocks that is not well-behaved.
-With this definition, on $A^c$, there is a group of $3m$ well-behaved blocks.
-Let us estimate the probability of $A$ under $\mu$ using \eqref{eq:probagentil}
+Let $A$ be the event that in all of these $q^{-m+2}(3m)^{-1}$ groups of blocks, there is one of the $3m$ blocks that is not well behaved.
+With this definition, on $A^c$, there is a group of $3m$ well behaved blocks.
+Let us estimate the probability of $A$ under $\mu$ using \eqref {eq:probagentil}

 with $\gamma>0$, $C<\infty$.

 So we can write